hypre-space/hypredrive/interfaces/matlab-octave/README.md

 ## Test

-When `HYPREDRV_ENABLE_TESTING=ON`, the optional test target runs a small 1D Laplacian smoke test for each available runtime:
+When `HYPREDRV_ENABLE_TESTING=ON`, the optional test target runs the MEX wrapper smoke test plus small serial Laplacian and elasticity examples for each available runtime:

 ```bash
 cmake --build build-matlab --target matlab-test